Alan Byrne (Gaelic footballer): Playing career

-Byrne played at intercounty level with both minor and under 21 county teams for several years.
-On the back of his performances he was called into the Wicklow Junior team that won an All-Ireland Junior title in 2002 where he played in the corner back position.
+Byrne played at the intercounty level with both minor and under-21 county teams for several years.
+On the back of his performances, he was called into the Wicklow Junior team that won an All-Ireland Junior title in 2002 where he played in the cornerback position.
 The following year, he was a member of the senior side and made his championship debut as a sub vs Louth.
 He spent some time in the intercounty wilderness following the arrival of Hugh Kenny as manager.
 In 2007, Mick O'Dwyer arrived and Byrne was selected to play for O'Dwyer's senior squad.
-In that time, he won the Tommy Murphy Cup in 2007 and an NFL Division 4 title in 2012.
-He scored his first intercounty point with the last kick of the game against Waterford in the 2012 qualifiers to force extra time which eventually saw Wicklow progress onto the next round.
-As a result of this performance he made the Irish Independent team of the week.
+At that time, he won the Tommy Murphy Cup in 2007 and won an NFL Division 4 title in 2012.
+He scored his first intercounty point with the last kick of the game against Waterford in the 2012 qualifiers to force extra time, which eventually saw Wicklow progress to the next round.
+As a result of this performance, he made the Irish Independent team of the week.